fahrettinrizaergin/vicdun-notification/README.md

 # vicdun-notification
 Hi everyone, I'm Fahrettin Rıza Ergin.
+I'm a software developer.
+I'm a student of Computer Programing at University of Atatürk.
 I have prepared a notification package for you with my little knowledge of JavaScript.
 I wish you to use this package in good days.

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)